ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-21 21:09 dwg - Term Vpad logic all functional now, parent and child.
+Xmlrpc howto documented in VPA Developer's Manual (see doc).
+I am very happy with the current state of the XMLRPC-C support which is working perfectly and without any mysteries.

 2025-02-19 16:21 mf - created a .gitignore file and added in several directories and files to it that were automatically generated.